bluekitchen/btstack/doc/manual/docs/protocols.md

 packet handler before the *l2cap_request_can_send_now_event* function returns.
 The L2CAP_EVENT_CAN_SEND_NOW indicates a channel ID on which sending is possible.

+Please note that the guarantee that a packet can be sent is only valid when the event is received.
+After returning from the packet handler, BTstack might need to send itself.

 ### LE Data Channels

 The full title for LE Data Channels is actually LE Connection-Oriented Channels with LE Credit-Based Flow-Control Mode.
 In this mode, data is sent as Service Data Units (SDUs) that can be larger than an individual HCI LE ACL packet.